 OC6.5.4: The Workgroup discussed the need to separate out Demand Disconnection and Voltage Control to provide clarity to Network Operators.
 The Workgroup also discussed that the use of four Fast Load Blocks (each of circa 5% of a Network Operator’s demand) could be codified as part of Demand Disconnection, rather than the existing three Demand Disconnection stages.
 This is due to all Network Operators agreeing that they currently have provision for Four Fast Load Blocks to be disconnected in a Demand Control situation.
 The Network Operators that provide Voltage Reduction noted that they did this in addition to (and not instead of) the four Fast Load Blocks, so the legal text was amended to reflect this.
 OC6.5.3(b) was also amended to change the reference to Grid Supply Points to the Network Operators licensed area, to reflect what happens in reality.

 OC6.5.5: The Workgroup discussed the existing timelines for instructions and whether they were still relevant for the DCRP.
 Additional notices (and timings) were added within OC6.9.
 The Workgroup discussion also covered whether the additional 20% demand reduction in OC6.5.4 should come from (none Fast) Load Blocks and how this should be specified in the text.
 It was suggested that the text should be amended to specify that the additional 20% Demand reduction will come from Load Blocks, rather than Fast Load Blocks.
 Following this, the Workgroup noted it would be clearer to remove reference to percentages within the text as this is referenced within the definitions of Fast Blocks and Load Blocks.
 The Workgroup also noted that the existing timescales within OC6, for additional demand reduction(s), would remain the same.
+Following feedback from ETG, the Proposer removed provision for the additional 20% Demand reduction from OC6, as the view at ETG was that DCRP should be triggered if more than 20% disconnection is needed.
+The Workgroup agreed with this stance.

 OC6.5.6: The Proposer asked the Workgroup whether they thought any amendments were required in OC6.5.6 due to changes in OC6.5.4 and OC6.5.5.
 One Workgroup member queried if there was a need to consider whether OC6.5.6 instructions (apart from using 4 Fast Load Blocks) could be issued whilst the DCRP is activated.
+The NESO SME advised of the need to ensure consistency between OC6 and the new DCRP structure.
+The Workgroup acknowledged the importance of making these changes to maintain clarity and operational effectiveness.

 OC6.9.2: The Original proposed Legal Text suggested a review of the DCRP every two years.
 One Workgroup member thought that this was too often, so the Proposer amended this to obligate a review every five years.
 One Workgroup member raised concerns that NESO could potentially change the DCRP and expect Network Operators to comply with it immediately; they noted that there needed to be a safeguard in the Grid Code to ensure stakeholders were consulted on any changes to the DCRP and the Authority should approve those changes (given (a) the practical effects, on end consumers, if it was utilised ‘in anger’ and (b) the interaction with NCER documentation, which requires Authority approval to any changes).
 The Proposer also agreed that the need to agree any transitional arrangements to reflect any changes to the DCRP should be codified.
 The Proposer added further detail into OC6.9.2 to outline required engagement with Network Operators on review of the DCRP and for Authority approval of the agreed DCRP.